shandilya1998/CPGController/src/README.md

 - num\_out=8
 - fundamental frequency is computed using fft

-The followin plot is the error plot for training
+The following plot is the error plot for training

 ![Error Plot](../images/training_plot_output_mlp_exp2.png)